sayanee/books/_posts/2014-08-14-nikola-tesla.md

 layout: post
 title:  "My Inventions"
 authors: Nikola Tesla
-categories:
-- books

-abstract: This is the autobiography of Nikola Tesla.
-He writes about his childhood, experiments and most importantly for me the process of his thinking and tenacity to stick to something until it's done.
-An inspiring read for any scientist and engineer.
 ---

 Nikola Tesla writes this at the age of 63 after a deep career and work in the field of electricity and mechanics.